Post-bushfire hazardous tree works updates

 Roadside tree pruning and removal - May/June 2025

-If you have any questions or concerns about the scheduled works, please contact Council's Environment and Sustainability Coordinator on 1300 797 363.
+If you have any questions or concerns about the works, please contact Council's Environment and Sustainability Coordinator on 1300 797 363.

 Roadside debris works - March-April 2025